Libardo1/beta-bin/README.md

-# heatwave-defcomp-examples
+# Heat wave definition comparisons

-Worked examples of comparing different temperature thresholds against reported heat waves
+This repository contains worked examples of comparing different temperature thresholds against reported heat waves.

+It provides supporting code and other documentation to the document:
+/add link to Authorea site when document is complete/.